National Energy Services Limited National Energy Services Limited

 Yes, NESL can support clients by providing skilled and experienced manpower, both expatriates and nationals.
 NESL maintains a rich database to provide all categories of expat and national employees to its clients.

-Mobilization, demobilization and settling in Bangladesh
+Mobilization, Demobilization & Settling in Bangladesh

 Yes, if the employee bears the travel-related cost, that will be reimbursed subject to the contract between the client and NESL.